PoisotLab/MS_befwm_softwarenote/ms.md

 # Use cases

-Documentation is available online at [http://poisotlab.io/doc/befwm/].
-The documentation includes several use-cases, as well as discussion of some design choices.
 All functions in the package have an in-line documentation, available from the `julia` interface by typing `?` followed by the name of the function.
 In this section, we will describe three of the aforementionned use-cases.
 The code to execute them is attached as Supp.
 Mat. to this paper.
 As all code in the supplementary material uses `Julia`'s parallel computing abilities, it will differ slightly from the examples given in the paper.
 For all figures, each point is the average of at least 500 replicates.
-We conducted the simulations in parallel on 50 Intel Xeon cores at 2.00 Ghz; the runtime of examples varied between a few minutes (SM2, SM3) and one hour (SM3).
+We conducted the simulations in parallel on 50 Intel Xeon cores at 2.00 Ghz.
+All random networks were generated using the implementation of the niche model {>>REF<<} provided in `befwm`.

 ## Effect of increasing carrying capacity